GaiaUniversal

 Through experience of what works best for our geckos this is our personal feeding schedule:

-3 months - 12 months old: Fed every 2-3 days, live food 2 times a week if they'll
+3 months - 12 months old: Fed every 2 - 3 days, live food 2 times a week if

 Through experience of what works best for our geckos this is our personal feeding schedule: